pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-automation-api/index.md

 	fmt.Printf("Successfully created/selected %s stack\n", env.BaseProject.Nickname)
 ```

-In this particular program, Zephyr decided to start with what's known as a _local workspace._ (You can read a bit more about workspaces in the context of  Pulumi Automation API [in the docs](/docs/using-pulumi/automation-api/getting-started-automation-api/#associate-with-a-stack).)
+In this particular program, Zephyr decided to start with a _local workspace._ (You can read a bit more about workspaces in the context of  Pulumi Automation API [in the docs](/docs/using-pulumi/automation-api/getting-started-automation-api/#associate-with-a-stack).)
 This is reflected in the use of the `UpsertStackLocalSource` method shown above, which will create or select a stack for a Pulumi program found in a local filesystem location.

-Users could also use `UpsertStackInlineSource`, which embeds the Pulumi program into the Automation API program as a function.
+Users can also use `UpsertStackInlineSource`, which embeds the Pulumi program into the Automation API program as a function.
 There are trade-offs to each approach:

 * Using local source (i.e., the Pulumi program is stored outside of the Automation API program) has the benefit of allowing users to independently revise the Pulumi program or the Automation API program; this may be the ideal approach where organizations have separate teams that will create, manage, or maintain the Automation API programs.
 In Zephyr's case, where there is a platform team, this made a lot of sense for them.
 * Using inline source (where the Pulumi program is embedded in the Automation API program) may be a better fit when there is a single team managing or maintaining both the Pulumi program(s) as well as the Automation API program(s), or when---for whatever reason---these programs should not be revised independently of one another.

 After all four stacks---base, platform, data, and app---have been set up for use within the Pulumi Automation API program, then comes the "real work": performing operations on those stacks.
 To reduce duplicate code, the Zephyr program makes use of three functions:

-1. The `refreshStack` function (starting on line 199 of `main.go`) performs the equivalent of a `pulumi refresh` against a stack.
+1. The `refreshStack` function (starting on [line 199](https://github.com/pulumi/zephyr-automation/blob/main/local-source/main.go#L199-L216) of `main.go`) performs the equivalent of a `pulumi refresh` against a stack.
-2. The `updateStack` function (starting on line 218 of `main.go`) performs an update against the stack.
+2. The `updateStack` function (starting on [line 218](https://github.com/pulumi/zephyr-automation/blob/main/local-source/main.go#L218-L234) of `main.go`) performs an update against the stack.
 This is like running `pulumi up` against a stack.
-3. Finally, the `deleteStack` function (starting on line 236 of `main.go`) destroys the resources in a stack.
+3. Finally, the `deleteStack` function (starting on [line 236](https://github.com/pulumi/zephyr-automation/blob/main/local-source/main.go#L236-L252) of `main.go`) destroys the resources in a stack.
 This equates to running `pulumi destroy` against a stack.

-Using these functions, lines 94 through 197 perform the key task of taking action to stand up or tear down the Zephyr online store and all associated infrastructure.
+Using these functions, [lines 94 through 197](https://github.com/pulumi/zephyr-automation/blob/main/local-source/main.go#L94-L197) perform the key task of taking action to stand up or tear down the Zephyr online store and all associated infrastructure.
 If the user passes the parameter "destroy" on the command line (meaning the Pulumi Automation API program is invoked using `go run main.go destroy`), then it will tear down the stacks.
 Otherwise, the Pulumi Automation API program will perform a refresh and then an update---much the same way that the `pulumi` CLI itself behaves.

-Along the way, you can see the Pulumi Automation API program passing configuration values to the stacks being orchestrated (this is lines 177 through 182, for example):
+Along the way, you can see the Pulumi Automation API program passing configuration values to the stacks being orchestrated (this is [lines 177 through 182](https://github.com/pulumi/zephyr-automation/blob/main/local-source/main.go#L177-L182), for example):

 ```go
 	// Set config values for app stack